s-blomberg/miniproject2StephenBlomberg/README.md

 ## Description

-This project will be using pandas data frames and matplotlib in order to create 5 detailed graphs of information data that output as PNG files.
+This project will import a data set from kaggle.com regarding the popularity of programming languages over time & graph the data using pandas and matplotlib as PNG files.

 ## Getting Started